rasbt/python-machine-learning-book/docs/errata.md

 ========================

-### Note (2016-04-15)

- ~~I am happy to say that layout team recently agreed to fix all the errors listed in the current errata!
-The fixes have already been applied, and I got a glance at the current version last -- it looks good :).
-So, based on what I've heard, the revised version will go online on April 19th, 2016 across the various platforms.
-If you got the book via Packt directly, you just need to log back in to re-download the .pdf, .epub, and/or .mobi files.
-Also, I was told that the same applies to the Kindle and iBooks versions and so forth.
-There may be a few delays depending on how fast the servers propagate the changes, but I will check back next week and post another update as soon as I see that the revision's gone life!
-Also, I want to say that I am really, really happy about all your feedback, and I really appreciate the nice words you are sending me about the book despite the little typos here and there!
-Thank you!~~

-### Note (2016-04-23)

-**I just checked the e-book out via my Packt account; I am happy to announce that the revision has gone live!
-Based on my interpretation of the publisher's feedback, the revision should be available via the other platforms as well.
-Based on reader feedback, the revised version is also available via O'Reilly, and it's definitely available via Amazon (I've had the chance to look at a recent paperback).
-Please scroll down to the "Current Errata" section below for more information on the current state of the book.**

----

 I tried my best to cut all the little typos, errors, and formatting bugs that slipped through the copy editing stage.
 Even so, I think it is just human to have a little typo here and there in a first edition.
 I know that this can be annoying as a reader, and I was thinking to associate it with something positive.
 Let's have a little leaderboard (inspired by Donald Knuth's "[Known Errors in My Books](http://www-cs-faculty.stanford.edu/~uno/books.html)").

 **Every error that is not listed in the *Errata* yet will be rewarded with $1.**
 The only catch here is that you won't receive any single cent.
 Instead, I am going to donate the amount to [UNICEF USA](http://www.unicefusa.org), the US branch of the United Nations agency for raising funds to provide emergency food and healthcare for children in developing countries.

 I would be happy if you just write me a short [mail](mailto:mail@sebastianraschka.com) including the error and page number, and please let me know if you want to be listed on the public leaderboard.